Corbin-A/Corbin-A.github.io/_posts/2020-07-06-starting-ds-projects.md

 ```
 After this is done, all a dev will need to do is navigate to the project root directory via a terminal and run `pip install -e .`, which will use pip to download the package to their local env and allow for absolute imports in their source code.

-### Install universally needed dependencies and populate intial `environment.yml` or `requirements.txt` file
+### Create intial `environment.yml` or `requirements.txt` file
 One difficulty of working on a project with many people is getting everyone on the same page as regards project dependencies.
 The natural solution is to use a virtual environment and upload a `requirements.txt` or `environment.yml` file to github.
 For DS projects, I recommend using conda environments, as their dependency management is miles above the competition, though my experience is admittedly limited on some of the other options like `poetry`.

-In addition to this, there are some libraries that are so ubiquitous that I recommend seeding the `environment.yml` file with some of the top libraries so that everyone starts on the same page.
-These packages include numpy, pandas, sklearn, and jupyter, as well as linting, testing, and misc libraries such as mypy, flake8, pytest, nbstripout, pre-commit, etc. NOTE: If your project involves time series and you plan on using fbprophet, it currently does not support python 3.8, so make sure to either include prophet in your list of seeded libraries, or specify python=3.7 when you create your conda env.
+In addition to this, there are some libraries that are so ubiquitous in Data Science projects that I recommend seeding the `environment.yml` file with some of these top libraries so that everyone starts on the same page.
+These packages include numpy, pandas, sklearn, and jupyter, as well as linting, testing, and misc libraries such as mypy, flake8, pytest, nbstripout, pre-commit, etc. Depending on the project, XGBoost and fbprophet may also fit the bill.

+ (NOTE: If your project involves time series and you plan on using fbprophet, it currently does not support python 3.8 as of the time of this writing, so make sure to either include `fbprophet` in your list of seeded libraries, or specify python=3.7 when you create your conda env.)

 So my recommendation is to run the following commands in the project root directory:
 1. `conda create -n <shorthand-project-name-for-env> numpy pandas scikit-learn jupyter jupyter_contrib_nbextensions mypy flake8 pytest pytest-cov nbstripout pre-commit`
 2. `conda env export --no-builds | grep -v "prefix" > environment.yml`

-The second command will export the environment with version numbers to a file called `environment.yml` which devs can then use by navigating to the project root directory and running `conda env update && conda activate <shorthand-project-name-for-env>`.
+The second command will export the environment with version numbers (but not build identifiers) to a file called `environment.yml` which devs can then use by navigating to the project root directory and running `conda env update && conda activate <shorthand-project-name-for-env>`.
 This will ensure that all devs are using conda, virtual environments, and everyone is using the same versions of the most important packages.
 As the project evolves and dependencies grow, you may need to consolidate various envs, but this gets all devs started off on the same page.

 ### Create `.pre-commit-hooks.yaml` file
 For the uninitiated, git provides a miniature version of Continuous Integration (CI) via git hooks.
 I recommend looking these up, but essentially you can instruct git to run certain code at various stages of the git workflow, noteably `pre-commit`.
 What this means is you can force certain linting standards to be met before devs can commit their code and consequently push upstream to their branches.
 Everyone is going to have a different opinion about this, but I think the following checks are highly beneficial to include as pre-commit hooks

-1. nbstripout: This program ensures that all output has been stripped from notebooks which is very beneficial for VC
+- nbstripout: This program ensures that all output has been stripped from notebooks which is very beneficial for VC
-2. mypy: I am firmly of the belief providing type hints in python makes for better code, so I recommend enforcing their use
+- mypy: I am firmly of the belief providing type hints in python makes for better code, so I recommend enforcing their use
-3. flake8: Helps adhere to PEP8 standards.
+- flake8: Helps adhere to PEP8 standards.
 Feel free to add in any ignores that better suit your company's style guide

 Here is an example `.pre-commit-hooks.yaml` file that I use for all of my projects (note that you will need to edit one of the mypy entries):

 ```yaml
 repos:
 - repo: https://github.com/pre-commit/pre-commit-hooks